protobuffet/docusaurus-protobuffet/packages/docusaurus-protobuffet-init/README.md

 npm run start
 ```

 Proto doc files were generated for the sample fixture during project initialization.
-This will need to be run whenever the `fileDescriptorsPath` file (defaulted to `./fixtures/proto_workspace.json`) is updated.
+These will need to be generated whenever the `fileDescriptorsPath` file (defaulted to `./fixtures/proto_workspace.json`) is updated.
 Read [`docusaurus-protobuffet CLI documentation`](https://github.com/AnthonyBobsin/docusaurus-protobuffet/tree/master/packages/docusaurus-protobuffet#cli-commands) for details.

 ```sh
 npx docusaurus generate-proto-docs